 Last year’s Emerson’s countered the anti-Israel “Apartheid Wall” and helped pass an anti-Semitism resolution through the student government at SDSU and hosted SWU’s “Israeli Soldiers Tour” at UCSD.

 The 2018-19 UCSD Emerson is Adam Taryle.
 VP of Israeli Culture for Tritons for Israel (TFI), Adam comments that, “before the conference, I had plenty of ideas but not many tools to actualize them.
 Now I am confident that my team (TFI) will be able to implement an effective strategy; we are already talking and planning events.”

 SDSU’s new Emerson Dana Elazar is also VP of Students Supporting Israel (SSI) and President of Mishelanu.
 Dana felt, “that a piece of me was missing” when her family left Israel at age eight.
 “StandWithUs has helped me gain those bits and pieces back through educating about Israel and spreading the love I have throughout my campus.”

 StandWithUs recognized that Israel education had to begin sooner than college and in 2012 they created the StandWithUs High School Internship.

 The year-long program prepares students for the challenges they may face in college and the community regarding Israel.
 Students begin Israel clubs in their school, bring educational programming and write articles.
-Last year’s intern Trevor Lyons will share his experiences with the Israel club at Canyon Crest Academy at SWU SD’s annual gala on October 14.
+Last year’s intern Trevor Lyons will share his experiences with the Israel club at San Diego Jewish Academy at SWU SD’s annual gala on October 14.

 The 2018-19 interns are: Dekel Galor, Canyon Crest Academy; Nathan Pupko Ginsberg, Torrey Pines High School and Raphael Shpitalnik, Southern California Yeshiva.